marcransome/pond/README.md

 ### Viewing the status of ponds

-Use the `status` command to view the current status of a pond
+Use the `status` command to view the current status of a pond:

 ```console
 $ pond status my-app